Brett

-Brett is an Irish and English surname of Breton origin.
-It arrived in both countries via the Norman invasion of England and the Anglo-Norman invasion of Ireland, respectively.
-Irish Bretts are most commonly found in the counties of Tipperary, Waterford and Sligo.
+Brett is an Irish and English surname of Norman origin.
+It derives from an Old French ethnic name denoting to a Breton person.
+Bretts arrived in both Ireland and England via their respective Norman conquests.
+Irish Bretts are most numerous in County Tipperary, County Waterford and County Sligo.
 Brett is de Breit in the Irish language.

 The given name Brett derives from the surname and can be either masculine or feminine.